 Experts have predicted the acceleration of the more fintech trends that are believed to impact every financial area, ranging from making transactions to banking.
 Some of the top fintech trends for 2021 are:

 The rise of digital-only Fintech banks is one of the recent trends that made headway in 2020.
 Digital-only banks is the name given to those banks that offer several virtual banking solutions.
-These include P2P transfers, contactless MasterCard providing free transaction fees, international remittance, and the ability to purchase different cryptocurrencies, such as Bitcoin, Litecoin, Ethereum, etc.
+These include crypto payment gateways, P2P transfers, contactless MasterCard providing free transaction fees, international remittance, and the ability to purchase different cryptocurrencies, such as Bitcoin, Litecoin, Ethereum, etc.

 Digital-only banks are extremely convenient to consumers as it eliminates waiting in long queues, tedious paperwork, and the need to make frequent visits to the bank.
 This trend is expected to gain momentum in 2021, which in turn, would reduce the number of bank visitors.

 Because of this new trend in banking, the number of people visiting banks physically is predicted to drop by 36% from 2017 to 2022.
 Some of the top reasons to go digital-only with your banking are:

 - You can reset pins right from your home.

 - You can manage your expenses conveniently.

 - Enjoy instant bill payments on-the-go by snapping pictures.